 One area where we focused serious attention this year was the Tours in the Public Interest program, which runs off-beat tours and other on-site educational programs in our cities for low- or no-cost in order to make accessible to the general public deep learning and appreciation experiences about these cities.
 The program is aimed equally at visitors and locals.
 In 2012, we increased the funding for this program ninefold, and ran 32 TPI events across six cities.
 We also received funding from the Aramark Charitable Fund to run a series of these events for local kids in Philadelphia, including students from the Philadelphia Free School and Neighborhood Bike Works.

 Lastly, we remain extremely excited about our work with St. Hope and Sacramento High School in Sacramento, California, where every year we send high achieving students to Europe for intensive work with our scholars there.
 For all of these students this is the first experience they’ve had overseas, and perhaps with a Ph.D.-level scholar.
-It’s intense, as you can see from some of the blog posts that this year’s winner, Sharqueya Drake, wrote on our blog.
+It’s intense.
 The effect of this mind-opening program at Sac High has been profound.
 This year 25 students—a record—applied for the 2 spots we have open for 2013.